parthamehta123/rearc-data-quest/notes.md

 > 1. Create a script that will fetch data from [this API](https://datausa.io/api/data?drilldowns=Nation&measures=Population).
 You can read the documentation [here](https://datausa.io/about/api/)

 - Made a Python script `fetch_data.py` to fetch and upload API data to S3.
-- [Found a typo](https://github.com/DataUSA/datausa-site/pull/972) on the API page.

 > Save the result of this API call as a JSON file in S3.